Information tables are used throughout this guide to quickly convey key information. This page provides insight into these tables.

 Another reason that you shouldn't read too much into the published slope is due to the dynamic nature of snow—it piles up, melts, creeps downhill, and is transported by the wind.

 And finally, measuring the slope of a run is not an exact science.
-The slopes in this book were measured using a variety of techniques, including mechanical inclinometers, ski pole mounted digital inclinometers, a handheld digital inclinometer, and cell phone apps.
+The slopes in this guide were measured using a variety of techniques, including mechanical inclinometers, ski pole mounted digital inclinometers, a handheld digital inclinometer, and cell phone apps.
 (I developed my own avalanche-specific inclinometer so it would be easier to accurately record, and email waypoints.)
 A few slope measurements were calculated mathematically from topographic maps and a couple came from other publications.

 Most angles were measured from above or from the side of a run.
 I rarely placed a ski pole on the snow and measured its slope, because that is too short of a sample.
 I strived to publish the angle that is sustained for a major portion of the run.
 That will often understate the first 25 feet of a run and will always be steeper than the average from the very top to the very bottom (i.e., I don't include the lower-angle terrain toward the runout or apron).